tnfshcec/tnfshcec-web/cec/test/elements.md

 > The types are: `note`, `tip`, `important`, `warning`, `caution`

 > [!CAUTION]
-> _This syntax is shamelessly taken from GitHub's gfm alerts._
+> _This syntax was shamelessly taken from GitHub's gfm alerts._

 ## Misc